aapoalas/denonomicon/static/contents/types/pointers.md

 Passing a pointer into an FFI call does nothing to the memory that the pointer points to, at least directly, nor does it keep the memory from being garbage collected if it is or points to a JavaScript allocated buffer.
-There is no passing of ownership directly implied by pointer parameter, and whether or not ownership (ie. responsibility to trigger deallocation) remains with the JavaScript side or is transferred to the native library side is entirely dependent on the native library and its expectations for the API.
+There is no passing of ownership directly implied by a pointer parameter, and whether or not ownership (ie. responsibility to trigger deallocation) remains with the JavaScript side or is transferred to the native library side is entirely dependent on the native library and its expectations for the API.

-FFI offers no checks or validation of whether the pointer is actually valid for the call or not. eg. It is possible to pass a buffer of size 0 as any pointer parameter, completely irrespective of the expected size of the memory the pointer should refer to.
+FFI offers no checks nor validation of whether the pointer is actually valid for the call or not. eg. It is possible to pass a buffer of size 0 as any pointer parameter, completely irrespective of the expected size of the memory the pointer should refer to.

-Any FFI symbol returning a pointer will always return a BigInt, though this may change in the future (PR pending).
+Any FFI symbol returning a `"pointer"`, `"buffer"` or `"function"` will return either a number or a BigInt (essentially always a number), depending on if the pointer can be safely represented as a number.
+Note that there is no difference between the three as return values, they can only be though of being different in terms of documentation at best.

 ### Buffers

-Any `ArrayBuffer` or `TypedArray` (`Uint8Array` etc.) created in JavaScript can be passed as a pointer parameter to an FFI symbol.
-It is also possible to get the pointer integer value from a buffer using the `Deno.UnsafePointer.of()` static method (requires FFI permissions).
-Passing the buffer directly or passing the pointer integer value of the buffer is 100% equal in function, though not necessarily in performance.
+Any `ArrayBuffer` or `TypedArray` (`Uint8Array` etc.) created in JavaScript can be passed as a `"buffer"` type parameter to an FFI symbol.
+It is also possible to get the pointer integer value from a buffer using the `Deno.UnsafePointer.of()` static method (requires FFI permissions) for passing as a `"pointer"` type parameter.
+Similarly, it is possible to do the reverse using `Deno.UnsafePointerView.getArrayBuffer(pointer, 1)` (setting length as 0 would return a null pointer).

+Passing the buffer directly or passing the pointer integer value of the buffer is 100% equal in function from the native library point of view, the only difference is in what parameter type to declare.

+Note that it is much quicker to get the pointer integer value of a buffer using `Deno.UnsafePointer.of()` than creating an ArrayBuffer from a pointer using `Deno.UnsafePointerView.getArrayBuffer()`.
+As such, if you have a symbol that will be called with both external pointers and owned buffers, it may be better to define it as taking a `"pointer"` parameter.
+Be careful of danging pointers, though.

 Passing in a too-small buffer as a pointer parameter will likely lead to undefined behaviour and can not be recommended in any circumstances.
 Note though